krolow/Attach/README.markdown

 - Clone from github : in your app directory type `git clone git@github.com:krolow/Attach.git Plugin/Attach`
 - Download an archive from github and extract it in `app/Plugin/Attach`

-* If you require thumbnails for image generation, download the latest copy of Imagine.phar here: https://github.com/downloads/avalanche123/Imagine/imagine-v0.3.0.phar and drag it into your vendors folder with the name imagine.phar
+* If you require thumbnails for image generation, you should install the dependencies using composer

 ## Usage